keithbugeja/pixardis-web/README.md

 - That display was an insult to hardware
 - JavaScript isn’t a runtime, it’s a regret
 - Writing compilers is cheaper than therapy
-- Students needed to learn that abstraction is for cowards

 ---